mdcao/japsa/docs/source/tools/jsa.np.f5reader.rst

 to real-time analysis pipelines.
 These pipelines can run on the same computer or on computing clouds/high performance clusters.

+npReader is included in the `Japsa package <http://mdcao.github.io/japsa/>`_.
+It requires
-npReader is included in the Japsa package.
-It requires `JAVA HDF5 INTERFACE (JHI5) library <https://www.hdfgroup.org/products/java/JNI/jhi5/index.html>`_ to be installed prior to setting up Japsa.
+`JAVA HDF5 INTERFACE (JHI5) library <https://www.hdfgroup.org/products/java/JNI/jhi5/index.html>`_
+to be installed prior to setting up Japsa.
 Details of installation as follows: